 10. Amphipod Micro-Light Flashing Armband

 The Micro-Light Flashing armband is super-lightweight and fully reflective with LED lights.
 It’s secured with Velcro and is adjustable to nearly any size.
 The LED lights run on a coin battery that’s easily replaced.Check Price on Amazon

 11. Nathan LightSpur RX Light

-This rechargeable band has three color options: red, green, and blue.
+This rechargeable band clips on your shoes for maximum movement/visibility.
+It has three color options: red, green, and blue.
 There are three lighting modes: continuously on, and two types of strobes.
 Charge time for the LightSpur RX is three hours.
 Once fully charged, it lasts 8-16 hours per charge.Check Price on Amazon

 12. Black Diamond Spot 325

 Our all-time favorite headlamp, the Spot by Black Diamond is bright, lightweight, and at $40 is one of the best deals around.

 The headlamp runs on 3 AAA batteries and is waterproof up to 80 meters.
 Powertap technology allows a quick transition from the brightest to a dimmer setting with a single tap.Check Price on Amazon

 13. Nathan Neutron Fire RX